 - Visit the Akrotiri prehistoric ruins (open all year round)

 - Do one (or more…) of these things (depending on what is available in January)

 What are the flights to Santorini in January?

 For January, here are the companies with direct flights to Santorini usually (these change every year so please double-check before booking anything):

-(unfortunately, there are no direct flights from outside Europe to Santorini…you have to get off at Athens and then take another plane or ferry to Santorini)
+(unfortunately, there are no direct flights from outside Europe to Santorini in January…you have to get off at Athens and then take another plane or ferry to Santorini)

 January is usually the month when the flight operators may not operate any flights at all and your only option would be to travel through Athens.
 There are also no flights between Mykonos and Santorini during January.